Economics

 Offered Either Fall or Spring; Lecture hours:3

 The study of national income, employment, inflation, interest rates, and the impact of monetary and fiscal policy on the economy.
-Prerequisite: (ECON 101 or ECON 103) and (MATH 192 or MATH 201).
+Prerequisite: ECON 101 and (MATH 192 or MATH 201).

 ECON 204.
 Intermediate Political Economy.
 1 Credit.